jjunqueira/goproject/README.md

 The new command creates bootstraps a new Go project based on a template.
 All new projects will create a project using Go modules.

-example: `goproject new empty`
+example: `goproject new basic`

 ### Update
 The update command executes a git pull in the goproject templates directory to make sure templates are up to date

 ## Project Templates

-## Empty
+## Basic

-The empty template project is the simplest project type and only does the following:
+The basic template project is the simplest project type and only does the following:
 * Makes the project directory
 * Initializes a git repository (using the default remote repository defined in the users configuration or the one defined in the parameters)
 * Initializes Go modules project